Mega Man X7

 The development of Mega Man X7 involved a challenging transition of the well-known Mega Man X characters into 3D.
-However, the reinvention of the series in both graphical and gameplay respects was met with a hostile critical reception.
-Reviewers found the game's foray into the third dimension well-intended but poorly executed.
+However, Mega Man X7 received lackluster reviews and sold poorly.
+Reviewers found the game's foray into the third dimension well-intended but poorly executed, criticising its camera and controls.
+The game was also criticized for its English voice acting and X's minimal role, including the impossibility to play as him until the requirements to unlock him are met.
+Because of this, X7 is considered to be the worst game in the Mega Man X series.